Gravitational field: General relativity

 where T is the stress–energy tensor, G is the Einstein tensor, and κ is the Einstein gravitational constant.
 The latter is defined as κ = 8πG/c^{4}, where G is the Newtonian constant of gravitation and c is the speed of light.

-These equations are dependent on the distribution of matter and energy in a region of space, unlike Newtonian gravity, which is dependent only on the distribution of matter.
+These equations are dependent on the distribution of matter, stress and momentum in a region of space, unlike Newtonian gravity, which is depends on only the distribution of matter.
 The fields themselves in general relativity represent the curvature of spacetime.
 General relativity states that being in a region of curved space is equivalent to accelerating up the gradient of the field.
 By Newton's second law, this will cause an object to experience a fictitious force if it is held still with respect to the field.
 This is why a person will feel himself pulled down by the force of gravity while standing still on the Earth's surface.
 In general the gravitational fields predicted by general relativity differ in their effects only slightly from those predicted by classical mechanics, but there are a number of easily verifiable differences, one of the most well known being the deflection of light in such fields.

+Embedding diagram

+Embedding diagrams are three dimensional graphs commonly used to educationally illustrate gravitational potential by drawing gravitational potential fields as a gravitational topography, depicting the potentials as so-called gravitational wells, sphere of influence.